luccahuguet/yazelix/README.md

 - **Flexible Sidebar Control:** Enable sidebar toggling with just four panes.
 - **Third Swap Layout:** Integrate a full Yazi pane (showing parents and preview).
 [Learn more](https://github.com/luccahuguet/yazi-files)
   - This requires Yazi to accept config as an argument.
+- **Higher Helix Integration:** Currently the selected files in yazi will open as a new pane in zellij, running helix (which is how I use helix, I never used the splits that helix has out-of-the-box), but it would be nice to open it as a split or a buffer inside helix (sounds scary to code this)

 ## Other Layouts
 ### `stack_sidebar_zjstatus` (Optional)